KhanhNhat242/WWW_week05/README.md

 <ul>
   <li>Step 1</li>
-  Start your HeidiSQL at port 3306
+  Start your HeidiSQL at port 3306 then creat new database with name <i>jobdb</i>
   <li>Step 2</li>
   Clone this project.
 After clone open project in your IDE then build project to download all dependency.
 After build completed you can run this project
   <li>Step 3</li>